Knowing your own

 Updated February 9th.

-21 responses to “Knowing your own”
+21 thoughts on “Knowing your own”

-Wow, nice.
+1. Wow, nice.
 The fact you can use this on mortals is interesting.
 Makes seductive feeding a little easier which is nifty, even those without Majesty get help at it.

 The part “They also gain +2 in any rolls to pursue that Beast’s compulsions.
 If the defender scores more successes, they turn the confrontation on the aggressor.
 The aggressor gains the Condition, and the opposition gains +2 in any rolls to pursue the Beast’s compulsions.” reads weird to me.
 What does the opposition gaining +2 mean?
 If I try to use my predatory aura to seduce someone and they resist and beat my roll I gain Wanton and they gain +2 to pursue my beasts compulsions, does that mean they gain +2 to seduce me, or to try to seduce other people?